Bullough's Pond Association

 With forecasts of a third big storm imminent, the City drained the pond completely on October 13, 1990, revealing large amounts of green vegetative material on the pond's bottom (left).
 Despite the drain down, once the valve was closed, the pond began to fill up again.
 The rain came down heavily.

 The rain fell all night and the pond was too shallow to hold it all.
-The pond flooded into Laundry Brook for a third time, this time resulting in major damage to the tennis courts and playing fields at Newton North (below, left and right).
+The pond flowinto Laundry Brook and got blocked at the Hull Street grated pipe for a third time, this time resulting in major damage to the tennis courts and playing fields at Newton North (below, left and right).

 Picture